wiredmatt/smart-pirates/README.md

 SOFTWARE.
 ```

 Meaning that whoever uses and modifies the code should leave the copyright notice and the original license.
-You can check all the available license and choose yours here at [choosealicense](https://choosealicense.com/licenses/).
+You can check all the available license and choose yours here at [choosealicense](https://choosealicense.com/licenses/)

 In this case, this means that any pirate can freely copy the code and add more functionality to the contract!

 ### Structs

-There are two `structs` defined in this contract, and as you can guess a `struct` is a custom type, many programming languages have this feature, for example [Typescript](https://www.typescriptlang.org/) and [Rust](https://www.rust-lang.org/), a `struct` is used only for **holding data**, it can't contain functions.
+There are two `structs` defined in this contract, and as you can guess a `struct` is a custom type, many programming languages have this feature, for example [Typescript](https://www.typescriptlang.org/) and [Rust](https://www.rust-lang.org/), a `struct` is used only for **holding data**, it can't contain functions

 ```solidity
 struct Pirate {